xtsoukala/dual_path/README.md

 All other units used the logistic activation function.
 ```

-To run the model:
+To see all the parameters of the model:

 ```
 python dual_path.py -h
 ```

-to see all the parameters of the model.

 ```
 usage: dual_path.py [-h] [-hidden HIDDEN] [-epochs EPOCHS] [-input INPUT]